 Perhaps the hardiest palm in the world, taking temperatures well below 0F; has reportedly survived winters as far north as Massachusetts.
 Native to the Coastal Plains from South Carolina to Florida and Mississippi.
-Shrubby and very slow growing, eventually reaching 68 ft. tall and wide; does not have a distinct trunk.
+Shrubby and very slow growing, eventually reaching 68 feet tall and wide; does not have a distinct trunk.
 The common name refers to the sharp black needles that protect the plant's crown and seeds.
-Dramatic-looking leaf fans are carried at the ends of smooth stemsthey are lustrous dark green, to 3 ft. across, deeply cut into 6 to 12 segments.
+Dramatic-looking leaf fans are carried at the ends of smooth stemsthey are lustrous dark green, to 3 feet across, deeply cut into 6 to 12 segments.

 Needle palm tolerates a wide range of soils and resists damage by browsing deer.
 Makes a good accent or understory plant.
 It's hard to find in garden centers and is usually purchased by mail.
 Buy only nursery-propagated plants, not those collected from the wild.